sgmurphy/wordpress-plugins/wpdiscuz/readme.txt

 * Fixed: Security issue (Variables and options must be escaped when echo'd)
 * Fixed: Conflict with "Sign In with LinkedIn using OpenID Connect"
 * Fixed: Conflict with BuddyPress mentioning

-= Comments - wpDiscuz v7.6.9/10 - 25/26.09.2023 =

-* Added: Do not set a cookie if validation for guests is disabled

-= Comments - wpDiscuz v7.6.8 - 18.09.2023 =

-* Fixed: Nonce lifespan too few arguments error

-= Comments - wpDiscuz v7.6.7 - 17.09.2023 =

-* Fixed: Nonces timeout

-= Comments - wpDiscuz v7.6.6 - 15.09.2023 =

-* Fixed: SQL Injection vulnerability

-= Comments - wpDiscuz v7.6.5 - 14.09.2023 =

-* Fixed: "Nonce is invalid" issue

-= Comments - wpDiscuz v7.6.4 - 12.09.2023 =

-* Fixed: Issue with displaying inline comment when it isn't approved
-* Fixed: Comment editing issue (you are posting too quickly)
-* Fixed: Vulnerability - Insecure Direct Object References (IDOR)
-* Fixed: Vulnerability - Broken Access Control
-* Added: New hooks to allow to translate wpDiscuz's emails
-* Changed: jQuery selector on vote container
-* Changed: wpDiscuz's nonce logic (more secure way to generate and validate nonces)
-* Changed: Unsubscribe from post logic

-= Comments - wpDiscuz v7.6.3 - 12.08.2023 =

-* Fixed: Issue with nonces
-* Fixed: Accessibility issues

-= Comments - wpDiscuz v7.6.2 - 08.08.2023 =

-* Fixed: Issue with displaying guest default avatar on comment form
-* Fixed: Issue with initiating current user data
-* Fixed: Issue with caches ( wpDiscuz didn't clean caches on comment adding or editing (website URL).
-Security fix )
-* Fixed: Preventing comments duplications on comment editing

-= Comments - wpDiscuz v7.6.1 - 03.06.2023 =

-* Added: An option to enable subscription bar for guests
-* Added: An option to enable subscription bar for roles
-* Added: A new hook "wpdiscuz_commentlist_liveupdate_timer" to control live update check frequency
-* Added: A new hook "wpdiscuz_email_subject" to allow to change the subject of subscription notification email
-* Added: A new hook "wpdiscuz_confirm_email_subject" to allow to change the subject of confirmation email
-* Added: A new hook "wpdiscuz_confirm_email_content" to allow to change the content of confirmation email
-* Added: Nofollow, noindex on internal anchors to prevent google crawling
-* Fixed: Comment reply text max length is issue on reply forms